Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Tip: Encourage a culture where every team member is responsible for documenting his or her contributions and updates.

-Documentation Improves Usability of APIs: For APIs or developer tool-based projects, this kind of documentation is crucial.
+Improves API Usability: For APIs or developer tool-based projects, this kind of documentation is crucial.
 Without proper API documentation, the users might not understand the way they need to implement and use your software, bringing frustration and higher support requests.
 This reinforces the importance of documentation in API development.

 Tip: Use tools like Swagger and Postman to automatically generate API documentation and keep it fresh and easy to navigate.